 In the process of re-evaluating his career, Rob was fortunate to meet Dr. Niek Brouw, a physician in the Hague who has a unique understanding of natural systems in human beings and who developed a unique method of diagnosis, based on obsrvation and perception training, and natural treatment that includes physical exercises and manual techniques.
 Rob began to take courses and study the knowledge and research of Dr. Brouw.
 He studied and did the exercises developed by Dr. Brouw in order to understand the experiences in his own body.
 In 1991 he began to integrate this method into his veterinary practice and treatment of patients, applying the exercises and manual techniques created by Dr. Brouw, and found that his patients had a more comfortable experience and very often a better outcome with less conventional treatment related to their illness.

-Rob currently practices in California and the Netherlands.
+Rob currently practices in California.